Waikato/wekaDeeplearning4j/docs/troubleshooting.md

 ---------------------------------------------------------------
 ## CUDA: GOMP Version 4.0 not found

-#### Issue
-Starting the `Dl4jMlpClassifier` while using the GPU version of the package results in something similar to:
+**Issue:** Starting the `Dl4jMlpClassifier` while using the GPU version of the package results in something similar to:
 ```
 Caused by: java.lang.UnsatisfiedLinkError:
     /home/user/.javacpp/cache/nd4j-cuda-8.0-0.9.1-linux-x86_64.jar/org/nd4j/nativeblas/linux-x86_64/libjnind4jcuda.so: